tylermcginnis/redux-course-curriculum/README.md

 * You'll use the `formatTweet` method as a format step between the structure of a tweet in the "database" and the structure of a Tweet in your Redux store.

 [Tyler](https://twitter.com/tylermcginnis)

+## Step 2: First Actions
+The first step you'll need to do in order to start building out your app is to fetch the initial data your app needs to render the home view.
+Before you can do that, you'll need to set up the actions and action creators responsible for doing that.

+* Create an action creator responsible for setting the authenticated user (eventually set it to `tylermcginnis`, `sarah_edo`, or `dan_abramov`).
+* Create an action creator you'll invoke after you receive the tweets from your API request.
+* Create an action creator you'll invoke after you receive the users from your API request.
+* Create an async action creator responsible for fetching the initial data of your app, then invoking your other action creators passing it that data.